sos321/Hangman/README.md

 ## What I learned

-Hangman took me about 3 days of hard work to complete and gave me a lot of new informations about web design:
+Hangman took me about 3 days of hard work to complete and gave me plenty of new expierence with basic web design:

 -   How to use NPM and install dependencies
 -   NPM scripts and deployment automatization